 What I love about this recipe is the butternut lasagna can be made ahead (or in stages) and stored in the fridge until ready to bake.
 When it comes out of the oven, beautifully golden and bubbly, your house is sure to smell amazing!

-A delicious cozy recipe, full of fall flavors.
+A delicious cozy recipe, for Butternut Lasagna – full of fall flavors.
 And it’s easily made vegan!
 Butternut squash is roasted in the oven and becomes the silky sauce that infuses the lasagna with such goodness.
 I know you will love it!
 Perfect for vegan thanksgivings.

 This week I’m so excited to be partnering with Beaujolais Wine to help share how versatile and lovely the wines from the region are, while being very affordable and approachable.
 The perfect wine to bring to your Thanksgiving day gathering!